lenderpanel

 Recently asked questions about conveyancing in Greasby

-I have recentlybecome aware that Stirling Law have closed.
-They conducted my conveyancing in Greasby for a purchase of a freehold house 10 months ago.
-How can I be sure that the property is not still registered in the name of the previous owner?
+I have justbeen informed that Action Conveyancing have closed.
+They conducted my conveyancing in Greasby for a purchase of a leasehold apartment 18 months ago.
+How can I check that my home is not still registered in the name of the previous owner?

-The easiest way to check if the property is in your name, you can make a search of the land registry (£3.00).
+The easiest method to see if the property is in your name, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Greasby conveyancing specialists.

-I am purchasing a new build house in Greasby with the aid of help to buy.
-The builders refused to budge the price so I negotiated £7000 of extras instead.
-The sale representative suggested that I not inform my conveyancer about this extras as it could jeopardize my loan with the bank.
-Should I keep quiet?.
+I'm purchasing a new build house in Greasby benefiting from help to buy.
+The sellers would not budge the price so I negotiated 6k of fixtures and fittings instead.
+The estate agent advised me not disclose to my conveyancer about the extras as it will adversely affect my loan with the lender.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.